18qz33/JobSeeker/README.md

 # JobSeeker
 ## Background
 JobSeeker is a Java and AWS based job recommendation engine.
 The system can be used to browse job positions based on the user’s current city and history records.
-Tradional recommender engines cannot satisfy users' requirements; for example, an e-commerce recommender might recommend items that the user only need once but never need again and recommend video games to an old man because he uses his grandchild's account, etc. That is why this recommender engine will be needed by users.
+Tradional recommender engines cannot satisfy users' requirements; for example, an e-commerce recommender might recommend products that the user only need once but never need again or recommend video games to an old man because he uses his grandchild's account, etc. That is why this recommender engine will be needed by users.
 ## Demo
 https://drive.google.com/file/d/1xDddkgrBZEaLs8S0fixseQESK0KXsCWb/view?usp=sharing
 ## Install